nerdocs/pydifact/README.md

 ## Usage

-To read a message from a file or from a string, take the `SegmentsCollection` class and iter over the segments:
+To read a message from a file or from a string, take the `SegmentCollection` class and iter over the segments:

 ```python